xenthm/tp/docs/DeveloperGuide.md

 The `StorageHelper` utility class wraps the methods to access `Storage` for ease of use.

 Data is by default stored in a JSON file `catalog.json` in the `data` directory at the program root location, or if ran via a `.jar` file, the `.jar` file location.
-This can be changed via the `public static final String DATA_PATH` constant in the `Storage.java` file.
+This is determined at runtime in `Tantou.BASE_LOCATION` via `Tantou::getBaseDirectory`.
+The location can be changed via the `public static final String DATA_PATH` constant in the `Storage.java` file.

 The class makes use of the `Gson` third-party library to de/serialize data.